ForlornToaster0/Lab-2-Prague-Parking/README.md

 To move a vehicle press the 'm' key and enter.
 Then write in the type of the vehicle and it registration number(car abc123ss or mc hej123haj) and enter, after that give a new spot to the vehicle.

+Do not worry about lowercase and uppercase letters.
+This program is made so that every input turns into uppercase letters.